arrowarchive/Old-Arrowarchive/docs/details/SPACE/spacegirls.md

 Out of everyone, Chlora's design took the most effort.
 I tried something new with her hair, I added the star to her tie, and while I designed her whip, I didn't have a colored sketch for it.
 That, and I had to mirror her pose because there aren't a lot of left-handed poses online and there needs to be more!!!
 I tried something new with the shading as well, which I really enjoy because I look back and it still looks great!

 Rambling aside, I love this piece so much.
-I drew this in September, but it feels like I drew it recently.
+I drew it in September, but it feels like I drew it recently.
 I can't wait to draw these three again, and I can't wait to draw them together!

 **[Back to Archive >>>](https://arrowarchive.github.io/The-Arrowarchive/gallery)**